peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float rounded to the closest integer representable in the given precision.
+* A binary floating-point number rounded to the closest integer representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 ### RoundToIntegralNoRoundedFlag
     @Deprecated public EFloat RoundToIntegralNoRoundedFlag​(EContext ctx)